nylas/nylas-mail/docs/First steps.md

 <div class="row">
   <div class="col-md-8">
     <h3 class="second padded"><div class="number">2</div> Start a Package</h3>
-    <p>Packages lie at the heart of Nylas Mail.
+    <p>Packages lie at the heart of N1.
 The thread list, composer and other core parts of the app are packages bundled with the app, and you have access to the same set of APIs.
 From the Developer Menu, choose <span class="instruction-literal">Create a Package...</span> and name your new package.</p>
   </div>
   <div class="col-md-4">
     <img src="/static/img/Step2-Menu@2x.png" width="203" height="194" style="margin-top:88px;"/>